Arizona governor has change of heart for Nike following Betsy Ross flag controversy

 "We will honor the commitment we made in our agreement," Goodyear Mayor Georgia Lord said in a statement last week after the city council unanimously approved a job creation agreement with Nike.

-Nike's decision to cancel the shoe design was done "based on concerns that it could unintentionally offend and detract from the nation's patriotic holiday," a spokeswoman previously said.
+Nike's decision to cancel the shoe design for its special edition of the Air Max 1 Quick Strike was done "based on concerns that it could unintentionally offend and detract from the nation's patriotic holiday," a spokeswoman previously said.

 Betsy Ross' 13-star pattern was used as early as 1777 and is associated with the Revolutionary War.
 Kaepernick, a brand ambassador with Nike, was concerned because the shoe design incorporates the flag, which has connections to slavery, people familiar with the matter told The Wall Street Journal.

-In addition, the flag has been appropriated by the white nationalist group Identity Evropa and the Ku Klux Klan, who use it to represent a time when slavery was legal.
+In addition, the flag has been appropriated by the white nationalist group Identity Evropa and the Ku Klux Klan, whose members use it to represent a time when slavery was legal.